Love without Love

 then fly off again.”

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-For example, “Suddenly I’ve felt you flying through my soul”, “And, like the bird on its branch, land in my arms” and “When you climb up my mansion.”
+4. Imagery: Torres uses vivid imagery to appeal to the reader’s senses.
+“Suddenly I’ve felt you flying through my soul” creates a powerful visual and emotional experience.
+Similarly, “And, like the bird on its branch, land in my arms” conjures a delicate and peaceful image, and “When you climb up my mansion” paints a picture of grandeur and a somewhat formal setting.

 Analysis of Poetic Devices Used in Love without Love